NVIDIA/aistore/docs/aisloader.md

 ```

 > Note that other than `--trace-http`, all command-line options in this section are used for purely illustrative purposes.

+# AISLoader Composer

+For benchmarking production-level clusters, a single AISLoader instance may not be able to fully saturate the load the cluster can handle.
+In this case, multiple aisloader instances can be coordinated via the [AISLoader Composer](/bench/tools/aisloader-composer/).
+See the [README](/bench/tools/aisloader-composer/README.md) for instructions on setting up.

 ## References